castorini/pyserini/docs/experiments-msmarco-passage.md

 To confirm, `collectionandqueries.tar.gz` should have MD5 checksum of `31644046b18952c1386cd4564ba2ae69`.

-Next, we need to convert the MS MARCO tsv collection into Anserini's jsonl files (which have one json object per line):
+Next, we need to convert the MS MARCO tsv collection into Pyserini's jsonl files (which have one json object per line):

 ```bash
 python tools/scripts/msmarco/convert_collection_to_jsonl.py \